Rufus Sewell: Career

-Sewell's breakthrough year was in 1993, in which he starred as the unpleasant Tim in Michael Winner's film Dirty Weekend.
+Sewell first found success in London theater.
+In 1993, he originated the role of Septimus Hodge in Tom Stoppard's Arcadia at the Lyttelton Theatre.
+In the same year, Sewell played the lead as the antagonist in Michael Winner's film Dirty Weekend.
 Winner chose him after seeing him in a play at the Criterion Theatre.
+He subsequently played the lead in versions of Middlemarch and Cold Comfort Farm on British television.
+Over the course of the 1990s, Sewell was attached—but ultimately not used—as a lead in multiple American films, including Shakespeare in Love, The Wings of the Dove, and Interview with the Vampire.

 Sewell is known for his villainous roles, such as those in A Knight's Tale, The Legend of Zorro, Bless the Child, Helen of Troy and The Illusionist.
 He spoke of his unhappiness about this, saying that "[I] don't want to play a baddie again."

 He co-starred in the controversial film Downloading Nancy, which was released on 5 June 2009.
 At the Sundance Film Festival in 2008, audiences walked out of the screening.
 Despite the controversy, Sewell continues to staunchly support the film.
 "It's a film I'm very proud of, whether you consider that it fails or succeeds, whether you like it or don't like it.
 I'm proud to be in it."

 Between 2006 and 2009, on BBC Radio, Sewell read Russell Thorndike's stories of Doctor Syn—the adventures of an 18th-century clergyman, adventurer, smuggler and pirate.
 He played Petruchio in the BBC's 2005 version of William Shakespeare's The Taming of the Shrew, a modern retelling of the story which earned him a Best Actor nomination at the 2006 BAFTA Television Awards.
 This was the fourth time that Sewell had acted in a Shakespeare play since becoming a professional actor: he previously portrayed Hotspur in Henry IV, Part 1 in 1995, Fortinbras in Hamlet in 1996 and the title role in Macbeth in 1999.
 He appeared in the premiere and first run of Tom Stoppard's play Rock 'n' Roll at the Royal Court Theatre from June to July 2006 and at the Duke of York's Theatre from July until November 2006.